-June 2010: Groundbreaking success - Kafa Biosphere Reserve recognized as UNESCO Biosphere Reserve
+June 2010: Groundbreaking success - Kafa Biosphere Reserve recognized as UNESCO Biosphere Reserv

 It is a groundbreaking success for nature conservation in Africa: As one of the first two Biosphere Reserves in Ethiopia the Wild Coffee Forests in the former kingdom of Kafa have been recognized as UNESCO Biosphere Reserve in the beginning of June 2010.
 NABU is campaigning since 2006 for the integration of the region into UNESCO’s World network of Biosphere Reserves. read more